valyala/gorpc/README.md

 Unlike the original library at http://golang.org/pkg/net/rpc/ it multiplexes requests over a small number of TCP connections.
-This provides the following features useful for highly loaded client-server applications:
+This provides the following features useful for highly loaded rpc applications:

 * It minimizes the number of connect() syscalls by pipelining request and response messages over a single TCP connection.